Semiconductors (1978)

 Annotation:

-Educational film for students in the course "General Physics".
-On the nature of the electrical conductivity of solids using techniques of modern physical experiment.
+Educational film for university students on the course "General Physics".
+About the nature of electrical conductivity of solids using the technology of modern physical experiment.

 Reel №1